gopalkumar315/geteasycss/README.md

 How to use:

 1. Margin
     * Margin Auto use class => m-auto
-    * Margin on all sides use class => m-10 // all side margin 10px eg. m-50 // all side margin 50px
+    * Margin on all sides use class => m-10 // all sides margin 10px eg. m-50 // all sides margin 50px // range 0 to 100
     * Margin top and bottom use class => mtb-50 // margin on top and bottom 50px
-    * Margin left and right use class => mtb-30 // margin on left and right 50px
+    * Margin left and right use class => mlr-30 // margin on left and right 30px
-    * Margin Top use class => mt-20 // margin on top 20px
+    * Margin top use class => mt-20 // margin on top 20px
     * Margin left use class => ml-10 // margin on left 10px
     * Margin right use class => mr-10 // margin on right 10px
     * Margin bottom use class => mb-10 // margin on bottom 10px

 2. Padding
-    * Padding on all sides use class => p-10 // all side padding 10px eg. p-50 // all side padding 50px
+    * Padding on all sides use class => p-10 // all sides padding 10px eg. p-50 // all sides padding 50px //range 0 to 100
     * Padding top and bottom use class => ptb-50 // padding on top and bottom 50px
-    * Padding left and right use class => ptb-30 // padding on left and right 50px
+    * Padding left and right use class => plr-30 // padding on left and right 30px
     * Padding Top use class => pt-20 // padding on top 20px
-    * Padding left use class => ml-10 // padding on left 10px
+    * Padding left use class => pl-10 // padding on left 10px
-    * Padding right use class => mr-10 // padding on right 10px
+    * Padding right use class => pr-10 // padding on right 10px
-    * Padding bottom use class => mb-10 // padding on bottom 10px
+    * Padding bottom use class => pb-10 // padding on bottom 10px

 3. Div
     * Display Block use class => d-b // for display block